Naturality and functoriality in involutive Heegaard Floer homology: The cobordism map for

 We consider diagrams for each of those quadruples.
 Indeed, the first quadruple is represented in Figure \ref{fig:s2s2-1} with the role of the $\as'\bar{\bs}$ and $\as\bar{\bs}$ curves exchanged.
 A direct calculation shows there are no positive domains for $\pi_2(\Theta^+_{\a''\bar{\b},\a'\bar{\b}},\theta^-_{\a',\b}\times \theta^+_{\bar\b,\bar\b},\Theta^+_{\b\bar{\b},\Delta},\Theta_{\a''\bar{\b},\Delta})$ so $h^{\b\bar\b\to \Delta}_{\a'\bar\b\to \a''\bar\b}(\theta^-_{\a',\b}\times\theta^+_{\bar\b,\bar\b})=0$.
 Entirely similar remarks apply for $h^{\Delta,\a''\bar{\a}''}_{\a'\bar{\b}\to\a''\bar{\b}}(\Theta^-_{\a'\bar{\b},\Delta})$, and $H^{\Delta\to\a'\bar{\a}''}_{\a'\bar{\b}}(\Theta^-_{\a'\bar{\b},\Delta})$.
 Computing as above, we obtain that

 Composing the $\CFI(W_2,\frs_2)\circ \CFI(W_1,\frs_1)$, we obtain multiplication by $Q$.

-\begin{rem} Although $W_1$ is obtained topologically by turning the cobordism $W_2$ around, the maps $\CFI(W_1,\frs_1)$ and $\CFI(W_2,\frs_2)$ are not dual over $\bF[U,Q]/Q^2$.
+\begin{rem} The cobordism $W_1$ is obtained topologically by turning the cobordism $W_2$ around and reversing its orientation.
+The maps $\CFI(W_1,\frs_1)$ and $\CFI(W_2,\frs_2)$ become dual over $\bF[U,Q]/Q^2$ after performing a change of basis, corresponding to a nontrivial automorphism on $\CFI(S^1\times S^2)$.
 Compare \cite{OSTriangles}*{Theorem~3.5}.
-Note that our definition of the 2-handle map in Equation~\eqref{eq:hyperbox-2-handles} does not naturally dualize to another 2-handle map. \end{rem}
+Note that our definition of the 2-handle map in Equation~\eqref{eq:hyperbox-2-handles} does not naturally dualize to another 2-handle map.
+We hope to investigate duality more precisely in future work. \end{rem}